DeepikaS04/Car-Prediction/README.md

-# hello-world
+# Car - Prediction
-this is my first ever repository on Git.
-A student from VIT,B pursuing B.tech in the branch of AIML.
+This repository consists of a detailed model for Car-Price-Prediction.